 Most of the airports also have disabled access, offering specially designed bathrooms, telephones, and parking close to the terminal buildings.

 If you are flying internationally, the best airport choices are Las Américas International Airport in Santo Domingo, Gregorio Luperón International Airport, also known as Puerto Plata Airport in Puerto Plata, and Punta Cana International Airport in Punta Cana.

 You might also want to consider other international airports such as Cibao International Airport in Santiago and Samaná El Catey International Airport, also called Aeropuerto Internacional Presidente Juan Bosch in Samaná.

 Many airlines offer direct flights from North America (Atlanta, New York, Boston, Connecticut, Chicago, Miami, etc.) to the Dominican Republic, which are relatively short, for example, a flight from Miami lasts about 1 hour and a half.

 Traveling from Europe however can take 8 hours on average, often with additional stopovers which usually go through U.S. hub airports.

 There are 2 local airline companies offering scheduled national and international flights at reasonable prices.

 - Aeronaves Dominicanas provides daily national flights to numerous destinations: Barahona, Puerto Plata, Punta Cana-Bavaro, Samaná, Santo Domingo, etc.

 - Air Century offers national and international air transport.
-Internationally they fly to Caribbean Islands, Central America, South America, North America, Africa, Canada and to numerous countries in Europe.
+Internationally they fly to the Caribbean Islands, Central America, South America, North America, Africa, Canada, and numerous countries in Europe.